Independence Day And 17 Other Alien Invasion Movies And How To Watch Them

 Arrival (2016)

 Direct, irrefutable contact with extraterrestrials would, likely, drive the human race into an immediate state of panic and confusion, but director Denis Villeneuve's unique sci-fi drama, Arrival, imagines the world responding with a question: what is their purpose here and how do we figure that out?
 That is what linguist Louise Banks (Amy Adams), along with physicist Ian Donnelly (Jeremy Renner), are recruited by Colonel Weber (Forest Whitaker) to figure out.
-This Oscar-winning adaptation of Tim Chiang's short story, "Story of Your Life," is a gripping masterpiece with an ingenious ending that puts the humanity back into alien movies.
+This Oscar-winning adaptation of Tim Chiang's short story, "Story of Your Life," is a gripping masterpiece with an ingenious ending that puts humanity back into alien movies.

 Stream Arrival on Paramount+.

-Stream Arrival on Peacock.
+Stream Arrival on Pluto TV.

 Rent or buy Arrival on Amazon.